deepjyotipaulhere/greenify/README.md

 - **Frontend**: React Native with Expo for building the user interface and ensuring a seamless user experience.
 - **Backend**: A Python-based service using Flask to handle data processing and API endpoints.
-- **Database**: SQLite for lightweight and efficient data storage.
+- **Perplexity AI**: Using Perplexity AI's sonar-pro and sonar-deep-research models to classify image, plant suggestions based on image and coordinates by realtime research, creating a community by matching users of similar plant suggestions
-- **Design**: Custom themes and assets, including fonts and icons, to create a visually cohesive and engaging interface.
+- **Design**: Using React Native UI Kitten for custom themes and assets, including fonts and icons, to create a visually cohesive and engaging interface.
 - **File-based routing**: Leveraging Expo's file-based routing system for intuitive navigation.
 - **Community features**: Implemented using React Native components and hooks for real-time interaction.